samiahmedsiddiqui/custom-permalinks/README.md

 ## Privacy Policy

-This plugin collect information about the site like URL, WordPress version etc. This plugin doesn\'t collect any user related information.
+This plugin only collects the following information.

+1. Administration Email Address (Only the email that is set in the WordPress setting)
+2. Plugin version
+3. Site Title
+4. WordPress Address (URL)
+5. WordPress version

+All this information gets collected when the plugin is installed or updated.

-To have any kind of further query please feel free to [contact us](https://www.custompermalinks.com/contact-us/).
+To have any kind of query please feel free to
+[contact us](https://www.custompermalinks.com/contact-us/).

 ## Filters